Alice Lynn Cave (Age 63)

 In lieu of flowers or other remembrances, memorial contributions may be made to the Sea Turtle Conservancy.
 Find out more about their mission, and contribute, at https://conserveturtles.org.

-To plant a tree in memory of Alice Lynn Cave, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Alice Lynn Cave, please visit our tribute store.

 Sea Turtle Conservancy

 4581 NW 6th St, Suite A, Gainesville FL 32609